georchestra/georchestra_documentation/docs/guides_techniques/installer/installation.en.md

 # Installation

-Comment installer le composant:
+How to install the component:

-- git clonne / télécharge les binaires
+- Clone/download from git or download binaries.
-- installer les dependances/librairie requise
+- Install required dependencies/libraries.
-- démarrer une démo avec configuration par défaut
+- Start a demo with default configuration.